boschresearch/blech-doc/website/content/en/blog/articles/no-globals/index.md

     end
 end
 ```

-Explain Blech code
+Variable `state` becomes a local variable in activity `AllSteps`.
+First the state is initialized.
+Then the step calculation is repeated in every activation starting with the first immediately after initialization.
+The step calculation is repeated unconditionally in every activation.

-Functions `init` and `step` cannot be reused in a different contexts, because both functions and all instances share the same hidden global `state`.
+The functions `init` and `step` cannot be reused in a different contexts, because both functions and all instances share the same hidden global `state`.

 If the need for reuse occurs either code duplication or macros - templates in the case of C++ - are the easiest way to cope with this.
 Both need a code rewrite and further test effort and need to introduce manually a separate instance of hidden global `state`.

-In Blech, the state is exclusive to every instance of `activity AllSteps`.
+In Blech, the state is exclusive to every instance of activity `AllSteps`.
 Running `AllSteps` in different contexts is just reuse:

 ```blech